internetstandards/Internet.nl-ct-log-subdomain-suggestions-api/README.md

 ## What are the limits of this tool
 The limits have not yet been discovered and no optimizations have been performed yet, aside from a few proactive database indexes.
 It is expected to being able to store about a years worth of data from the .nl zone.
+The preload from merklemap will load up 6 million subdomains (which is much lower than the expected 50 million).

-This means about 5 million domains with an estimated 50 million subdomains, each which will have a new certificate every 90 days.
+For the Netherlands the total number of certificate renewals seems to be much lower for subdomains, between 0.5 to 2 per second.
+Each subdomain which will have a new certificate every 90 days.
-In total about 200 million records per year.
 This is the same in most EU countries.
 There is no expectation that this tool will work quickly on the combined com/net/org zones.
 Although some partitioning and smarter inserting might just do the trick.
-For the Netherlands the total number of certificate renewals seems to be much lower for subdomains, between 0.5 to 2 per second.

 The goal is to being able to run this on medium sized virtual machines with just a few cores and a few gigabytes of ram.
 That should be enough for the Netherlands and most EU countries.
 We've not tried to see if this solution is 'web